customerio/go-customerio/README.md

 ### Adding a device to a customer

 In order to send push notifications, we need customer device information.
-When adding a device to a customer, the customerID, deviceID, and platform are required fields.
+When adding a device to a customer, the customerID, deviceID, platform, and data are required fields.